 What is the Safest CBD Product?

-As mentioned above, the cleanest and safest CBD products are extracted with CO2 as opposed to denatured ethanol.
+As mentioned above, the cleanest and safest hemp extract products are extracted with CO2 as opposed to denatured ethanol.
 This method of extraction is entirely free of any residual chemicals, is a “green” alternative, and allows for a particularly pure and safe product.
 So, if a parent is concerned about their kids consuming CBD products we recommend the following:

 - Read the label: Always make sure that a CBD product is not only pesticide free, but is also extracted with supercritical CO2 – the safest extraction method in the industry.